 Occupational Therapy Guidelines: A quick reference excerpt for clinicians from the full Myotonic Toolkit (see link below).
 Occupational therapy is a health profession focused on enabling people to participate in activities of daily living that give meaning and purpose to their lives.

-Physical Therapy Guidelines: A quick reference excerpt for clinicians from the Myotonic Toolkit (see link below).
-Most individuals living with myotonic dystrophy (DM) will probably first encounter a physical therapist in the multidisciplinary clinic where they receive care for their muscular dystrophy related symptoms.
-In this setting, the physical therapist plays a role providing evaluation, education, instructions and physical movement recommendations based on individual patient needs.
+UPDATED!
+Role of Physical Therapy in the Assessment and Management of Individuals with Myotonic Dystrophy: Most individuals living with myotonic dystrophy (DM) will probably first encounter a physical therapist in the multidisciplinary clinic where they receive care.
+These Physical Therapy Guidelines for DM address the role that the physical therapist plays in DM care, including evaluation, education, instructions and physical movement recommendations.

 Toolkits for Download

 Myotonic Toolkit: Myotonic has created an easy-to-use toolkit with the guidance of the Myotonic Scientific Advisory Committee.
 The Toolkit includes valuable information for affected individuals and their families and resources for medical professionals.
 Order a hard copy of the Myotonic Toolkit, or download it in the following languages:

 Applying for Social Security Disability Benefits Toolkit: To help meet the needs of the Myotonic community who are applying for U.S. disability benefits, Myotonic created "Applying for Social Security Disability Benefits", a toolkit created to help you understand the process of applying for Social Security Administration (SSA) disability benefits.
 The toolkit was designed to assist those affected by myotonic dystrophy in navigating the application process for Social Security Disability Insurance (SSDI) benefits and Supplemental Security Income (SSI) benefits.
 To order a hard copy of the toolkit "Applying for Social Security Disability Benefits", send an email to Myotonic.